maayansharon10/Figma_project_GET_TOGETHER/README.md

 # Intro to HTC: GET_TOGETHER
-Get Together - a final UI project in Figma software in INTRODUCTION TO HUMAN COMPUTER INTERACTION course
+Get Together - a final UI project in Figma software in INTRODUCTION TO HUMAN COMPUTER INTERACTION course, fall 2019
 This project is the joint work of:
 Maayan Sharon
 Adi Strauss